LiveHelperChat/doc/docs/install.md

 sidebar_label: Install Guide
 ---

-Tutorial how to setup Live Helper Chat.
-You can also use available snapshot on [DigitalOcean](development/hosting-on-digitalocean.md)
+Tutorial on how to set up Live Helper Chat.
+You can also use the available snapshot on [DigitalOcean](development/hosting-on-digitalocean.md).

 ## Requirements

-If you are running wordpress site it's 99.9% chance Live Helper Chat will work just fine.
+If you are running a WordPress site, there is a 99.9% chance that Live Helper Chat will work just fine.

 * Download [zip](https://github.com/LiveHelperChat/livehelperchat/archive/refs/heads/master.zip), [tgz](https://github.com/LiveHelperChat/livehelperchat/tarball/master)
 * Minimum PHP 7.4
 * Mysql 5.7 >= OR MariaDB 10.2.3 >= with `json_` functions support.
 * Apache/Nginx
-* For Laravel version please go to https://github.com/LiveHelperChat/livehelperchat_laravel
+* For the Laravel version, please visit https://github.com/LiveHelperChat/livehelperchat_laravel

 ```
 # Optional but recommended